Glenn Beck Says French Government Will ‘Keep It Quiet’ If Notre Dame Fire Was A Terror Attack

 Beck added that he heard the burn went on for two hours before the fire department arrived, suggesting further that there could be a cover-up happening in France.

-Co-host Stu Burguiere added that the yellow vests and other protestors have created an instability in the country and that this issue will be used as a political issue.
+Co-host Stu Burguiere added that the yellow vests and other protesters have created an instability in the country and that this issue will be used as a political issue.
 No matter what the truth is, he said, the fire could be used to build a larger issue in the country.

 Beck concluded that to the French, the devastating fire is like losing the White House would be to Americans.